-Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Three Strategies for a "U" Shaped Recovery Preferreds: PGF (Invesco Financial Preferred ETF) Dollar Stores/Fast Food: DG: (Dollar General), DLTR: (Dollar Tree), MCD: McDonalds Consumer Staples: RHS (Invesco S&P 500 Equal Weight Consumer Staples ETF).
-Markets are pricing in a pretty high chance of a "V-shaped" economic recovery, but we think it's prudent to have a playbook for a less optimistic, "U-shaped" economic recovery that has the U.S. economy mired in slow growth for some time.
+Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Three Strategies for a "U" Shaped Recovery Preferreds: PGF (Invesco Financial Preferred ETF) Dollar Stores/Fast Food: DG: (Dollar General), DLTR: (Dollar Tree), MCD: McDonalds Consumer Staples: RHS (Invesco S&P 500 Equal Weight Consumer Staples ETF). ic recovery that has the U.S. economy mired in slow growth for some time.
 So, in this issue, we wanted to identify proven sectors and stocks that are likely to thrive if the economic recovery is more restrained, i.e. U-shaped.
-The following research achieves that goal by identifying areas that have proven resilient under previous recessions and periods of slow growth, and are likely to continue to thrive in that environment.
-5/5/2020 PGF: -18.64% DG: 41.71% DLTR: 85.87% MCD: 49.48% RHS: 31.28% SPY: 33.74% Finding the Sweet Spot of Yield, Duration and Quality in Today's Bond Market JPST (J.P.
+The following research achieves that goal by identifying areas that have proven resilient under previous recessions and periods of slow growth, and are likely to continue to thrive in that envi- 5/5/2020 PGF: -14.51% DG: 38.83% DLTR: 89.67% MCD: 49.25% RHS: 32.09% SPY: 36.51% Finding the Sweet Spot of Yield, Duration and Quality in Today's Bond Market JPST (J.P.
 Morgan Ultra-Short Income ETF) FTSD (Franklin Liberty Short Duration U.S. Government ETF) IGSB (iShares ShortTerm Corporate Bond ETF) Global bond yields have collapsed since the coronavirus crisis began in earnest in mid-February, and that leaves advisors with a difficult situation of where to find adequate yield without taking on too much duration risk.
 Case in point, the 10-year yield is yielding about 0.70%.
 A .70% annual coupon for locking up money for 10 years!
 Absolute yield levels are obviously historically low, but we've still got to do the best we can in this environment, and that means finding the best yield possible while limiting duration risk and credit quality risk.
-5/19/2020 JPST: -0.38% FTSD: -6.34% IGSB: -7.47% SHY: -6.31% Finding Sustainable Dividends In An Un- certain Environment NOBL (ProShares S&P 500 Dividend Aristocrats ETF), DGRO (iShares Core Dividend Growth ETF).
-TDIV (First Trust NASDAQ Technology Dividend ETF).
-This issue is all about finding sustainable dividends that income investors can count on in all market conditions, because the simple reality is that most bond yields just aren't high enough to generate the required income for clients.
-That means identifying companies that have sound balance sheets, track records of methodical dividend growth, and business models that are likely to survive even the worst pandemic scenarios.
-6/2/2020 NOBL: 33.77% DGRO: 31.54% TDIV: 16.30% SPY: 24.30%
+5/19/2020 JPST: -0.45% FTSD: -6.03% IGSB: -6.76% SHY: -5.87% Finding Sustainable Dividends In An Un- certain Environment NOBL (ProShares S&P 500 Dividend Aristocrats ETF), DGRO (iShares Core Dividend Growth ETF).
+TDIV (First Trust NASDAQ Technology Dividend ETF). ance sheets, track records of methodical dividend growth, 6/2/2020 NOBL: 35.89% DGRO: 33.32% TDIV: 23.45% SPY: 26.95%